School of Psychology

-I started at Lincoln in 2015 initially on a 12 month maternity cover contract.
-Firstly working on a project investigating biological and cognitive effects of early life stress and gene x environment independent and interactive effects on executive function.
+I started at Lincoln in 2015 initially working on a project investigating biological and cognitive effects of early life stress and gene x environment independent and interactive effects on executive function.
 However, since 2016 I have been working as a more independent postdoctoral researcher within the School and have collaborated with a number of staff on a number of different projects.
 These projects have largely used my expertise in decision making, risk taking and impulsivity.

 I am broadly interested in the application of psychological theory (relating to decision making, risk taking and impulsivity) in order to understand better mechanisms and problems within health psychology, mental health and forensic psychology domains (e.g. addiction, behaviour change).

 I have contributed to the design, delivery and assessment of undergraduate teaching (Mental Health and Disorders 1 (Level 2), Research Skills (Level 2) and Psychopharmacology: Drugs, Brain & Behaviour (Level 3)).
-Postgraduate teaching (Research Methods in Perception and Cognition and Psychopharmacology).
+I also contribute to postgraduate teaching (Research Methods in Perception and Cognition and Psychopharmacology).
 I also supervise undergraduate and postgraduate projects and junior researchers.

 Experimental psychology using cognitive and biological methodologies and approaches.